GuangjingCao/GuangjingCao/README.md

 👋 Hi, I am Grace!

-🎓 Junior at Worcester Polytechnic Institute, studying Mathematical Science and Data Science
+🎓 Studying Mathematical Science and Data Science at Worcester Polytechnic Institute

 🔭 I am passionate to pursue a career in DS and AI